 You can mount volumes to elastic container instances as persistent storage.
 This topic describes the volumes that can be mounted to elastic container instances and how to configure the volumes.

-To address the preceding issues, Elastic Container Instance uses volumes as persistent storage.
-The following table describes the type of volumes that Elastic Container Instance supports.
+To solve these problems, Elastic Container Instance uses volumes for persistent storage.
+The following table describes the types of volumes that Elastic Container Instance supports.

 Volume type | Description | API mode | Console mode |